-The hip joint is a ball and socket joint consisting of the femoral head (ball) of the femur which is the long bone in your upper leg, and the acetabulum (the socket) which is made from the three bones in the pelvis.
-Femoroacetabular impingement (FAI) is a hip condition where either or both the femoral head (ball) and the acetabular rim (socket) are abnormally shaped resulting in abnormal joint contact, pinching of the soft tissue around the joint, and damage of the labrum (a cartilage ring around the hip socket, and joint cartilage.
+The hip joint is a ball-and-socket joint consisting of the femoral head (ball) of the femur, and the acetabulum (the socket), made from the three bones of the pelvis.
+Femoroacetabular impingement (FAI) is a hip condition where either or both the femoral head (ball) and the acetabular rim (socket) are abnormally shaped, resulting in abnormal joint contact, pinching of the soft tissue around the joint, and damage to the labrum (a cartilage ring around the hip socket) and joint cartilage.
 The abnormal bone shape on the femoral head and neck is typically called a cam lesion, while the abnormal orientation or depth of the acetabulum is typically called a pincer lesion.
 Along with the bony lesions in FAI, quite often there may be a tear in the labrum around the acetabulum and delamination of the adjacent joint cartilage.

 There are several factors that can lead to FAI, including a developmental and body type component, as well as a traumatic and improper training component.
-Sometimes the socket may develop too deep in the hip during adolescence, or increased anteversion in the hip joint.
-Repetitive hip motions and extreme range of motion activities such as ballet, soccer, gymnastics and ice hockey may make one susceptible to FAI.
-Often it is a combination of both anatomical abnormalities and activity related motions that cause FAI.
+Sometimes the socket may develop too deep in the hip during adolescence, or there may be increased anteversion in the hip joint.
+Repetitive hip motions and extreme range of motion activities such as ballet, soccer, gymnastics, and ice hockey may make one susceptible to FAI.
+Often it is a combination of both anatomical abnormalities and activity-related motions that cause FAI.

 People with FAI often report pain in the groin area of the hip.
 They often describe it as a deep ache which gets worse with activity.
-The pain mostly occurs with hip flexion and internal rotational motions (ice skating or swinging a bat), although any extreme range of motion can aggravate symptoms.
+The pain mostly occurs with hip flexion and internal rotational motions (such as ice skating or swinging a bat), although any extreme range of motion can aggravate symptoms.
 Squatting and/or sitting may be uncomfortable.
 Symptoms can also include the sensation of catching or locking.
 A common sign people will show a doctor is the “C” sign.
 The person will grab their hip with their thumb on the outside of the hip and the fingers in the groin region.
 They will say that the fingers are where the pain is.
-The onset of the pain is usually gradual and increases with activity and decreases with rest.
+The onset of the pain is usually gradual, increasing with activity and decreasing with rest.
 It usually has been present for some time and is often thought of as a muscle strain at first.

 Conservative management of FAI should consist of activity modification to limit the repetitive contact occurring in the hip joint.
 Physical therapy often is helpful to improve range of motion and strength in the joint.
 Anti-inflammatory medications may also help manage the pain and stiffness in the hip.